BrianGardnerAtl/website/_posts/2020-03-06-composable-icon-resources.md

 <script src="https://gist.github.com/BrianGardnerAtl/bb7a7e9863d210e6df9d7fa1990ab725.js"></script>

 When the images are loaded, the action items need a place to draw their icon.
 There is currently no composable item like `ImageButton` but the icons can be drawn manually.
-There is a `DrawVector()` function that handles drawing vector assets but it needs to be drawn into something.
-There is a composable called `Container` that fits this use case.
+There is a `Container()` function that can be used to hold the vector image.
+Doing so requires using the `drawVector()` modifier function.

 <script src="https://gist.github.com/BrianGardnerAtl/2073448060522643acef8b95e7e4db20.js"></script>